Film Spoilers and

 Dead End (2003)

-It Was All An Imagined Dream (But Mostly Real Regarding the Crash Itself), Following a Deadly Car Crash That Killed Everyone (Four Harrington Family Members and the Two Occupants of Another Car) - Except the Daughter
+The Entire Story Was All An Imagined Dream (But Mostly Real Regarding the Deadly Car Crash Itself); The Crash Killed Everyone (Four Individuals in the Harrington Car and the Two Occupants of Another Car) - The Only Survivor was Daughter Marion Harrington

 As it turned out, their car had crashed into an oncoming vehicle driven by a Lady in White (Amber Smith).
 Encounters along their road trip, during their "f--kin' nightmare" (Frank's words), included: